schabiyo/OSSConfMDB-on-Azure/step1/README.md

 * Load the sample data

-From inside the VM, load the [sample data](/data/insurance-customers.json) into mongodb by running th eimport command:
+From inside the VM, load the [sample data](/data/insurance-customers.json) into mongodb by running the [import](https://docs.mongodb.com/manual/reference/program/mongoimport/) tool:

+* Start the Web App

+The test Web app is a Spring Boot app that can be ran from the command line using the following command:

+From inside the VM, follow the [instructions](https://github.com/schabiyo/EmpBook) to run the Web app locally.

 For other plaform, please see installation instruction [here](https://docs.mongodb.com/v3.6/administration/install-community/)